-Office Hours: by arrangement with the professor.
+Office Hours: Wednesday between 9 am and 2 pm via Zoom by arrangement with the professor.
 Send me an email to arrange a meeting.
-TAs will set up individual office hours.
+Try to spend the whole 3 hours in the lab each week and we can also talk then.